MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 ## Custom Authenticators

-Similar to the implementation of Transports in Mirror, the base Authenticator is an abstract class, so to make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from Authenticator and implements the minimal requirements:
+To make your own custom Authenticator, you can just create a new script in your project (not in the Mirror folders) that inherits from NetworkAuthenticator and override the methods as needed:

--   You **must** implement **all** of the overrides shown above, even if some of them might be empty.

--   `ServerInitialize` and `ClientInitialize` are the appropriate methods to register server and client messages and their handlers.
-They're called from StartServer/StartHost, and StartClient, respectively.

 -   When a client is authenticated to your satisfaction, you **must** set the `isAuthenticated` flag on the `NetworkConnection` to true on **both** the server and client

 -   When a client is authenticated to your satisfaction, you **must** invoke the `OnServerAuthenticated` and `OnClientAuthenticated` events on **both** the server and client

 In addition to these requirements, we also *suggest* you do the following:

+-   `ServerInitialize` and `ClientInitialize` are the appropriate methods to register server and client messages and their handlers.
+They're called from StartServer/StartHost, and StartClient, respectively.

 -   Send a message to the client if authentication fails, especially if there's some issue they can resolve.